 Sweat stopping treatments works well in over 95% of patients, but miraDry is a permanent solution - 2 treatments reduces sweating by 80-90%, for life!

 |Sweat Reduction||2-6 months only, needs to be repeated for life||Permanent once treatment completed|

 Hyperhidrosis director, Sweat Free

 Excessive underarm sweating affects between 3-5% of the population, however milder forms of sweating affects up to 10-15% of Australians.
 The majority of sweating can be controlled with simple antiperspirants.

 As a Specialist I only deal with patients that do not respond to over the counter products.
 This is where I give them the choice of either sweat stopping treatments or miraDry treatments.
 The biggest difference in these treatments is that one is permanent, and the other is temporary.
 Sweat stopping treatmentsis excellent for temporary relief of sweating, and last between 3-8 months, whilst miraDry is permanent.
 Two miraDry treatments, and sweating decreases by up to 90%.
-Costing to the patient is also an issue. sweat stopping treatments is subsidised at $440, however miraDry ranges between $2700-2990 per course (2 treatments).
+Costing to the patient is also an issue. sweat stopping treatments is subsidised, however miraDry is $3695 per course (2 treatments).